how can I use cbd?

 CBD is safe, but we always encourage you to to first check with your physician before using any CBD or hemp extract products to ensure safety with current medications or current ailments you experience.
 Additionally, review a CBD tincture’s COA and list of ingredients to fully understand what you are and aren’t putting into your body.

-Some studies have shown side effects such as fatique, decreased appetite, dry mouth and diarrhea after using CBD.
+Some studies have shown side effects of CBD such as fatique, decreased appetite, dry mouth and diarrhea after using CBD.
 While others have not reported on these side effects.
 Every body is different and each person may experience slightly different side effects or no side effects, all together.

 wrapping up our thoughts